Discover the top causes of unhealthy gut and what you should do to improve your gut health naturally

 - The gut microbiome has been shown to have an effect on our brain function and behavior.
 In one study, researchers found good gut bacteria can actually make hormones and neurotransmitters that are similar to the ones our bodies make. were less anxious than mice with no gut bacteria.
 Also in another study on mice that has been given probiotics showed that they were less anxious during a maze test

 Pin it to continue reading later!

 The causes of an unhealthy gut:

-There are many reasons why one’s gut might become unhealthy, but in this post i’ll list the most common ones.
+There are many reasons why one’s gut might become unhealthy, but in this article, I’ll list the most common ones.

 - A diet high in sugar or processed foods

-As i already mentiend above, your gut and brain have a direct line of communication.
+As I already mentioned above, your gut and brain have a direct line of communication.
 They’re constantly talking to one another.
 The brain responds to changes in the gut by releasing neurotransmitters, hormones, and cytokines.
 In turn, the gut responds to signals from the brain by producing hormones and neurotransmitters that can influence mood and behavior.

 Stress and depression can change the gut bacteria’s composition through stress hormones and inflammation.
 And in turn, the gut bacteria release metabolites, toxins, and neurohormones that can alter eating behavior and mood.

 We all know Antibiotics, they are used to treat bacterial infections and they work by killing the bacteria that cause the infection.
 But, antibiotics can also kill healthy gut bacteria, which can cause many symptoms or “side effects” such as diarrhea or constipation and make it more difficult for your body to fight off infections.